 I love to combine Focusing Psychotherapy with intuitive art-making.
 Focusing is a process developed by Eugene Gendlin.
 It involves holding open, non-judging attention to internal knowing... a knowing that is directly experienced in the body but is not yet in words.

 Gendlin gave the name "felt sense" to the unclear, pre-verbal sense of "something" in the body - the inner knowledge or awareness that has not been consciously verbalized yet.

 A "felt-sense" is not the same as an emotion.
-It is more like an intuition of your growth edge.
+It is more like an intuitive sense of your emerging growth edge.
 This bodily-felt "something" that is not yet known.
 This "something" may be an awareness of a current situation or an old hurt that is coming up to heal.

 Crucial to the concept, as defined by Gendlin, a "felt-sense" is unclear at first.
 Gendlin also described our felt-senses as "sensing an implicit complexity, a holistic sense of what one is working on."

 This is an emotional Focusing "check-in" art exercise that I did a few years ago that inspired a deep and permanent change in myself.
 I used markers for my drawing, and I often closed my eyes to more deeply sense what I was feeling in my body.

 1. How am I today?
 Sense inside yourself, and ask yourself, "How am I today?"
 Close your eyes, and just wait and see what comes.

 I am sensing.....a light shining from within.